Varsha-Kulkarni/AdoptMe/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-This is a Pet Adoption app built with [Jetpack Compose](https://developer.android.com/jetpack/compose).
+This is a Pet Adoption app UI, built with [Jetpack Compose](https://developer.android.com/jetpack/compose).

 ## :bulb: Motivation and Context